josephclayton41/A-Path-Analysis-of-Community-College-STEM-Achievement/README.md

 ## Key Results

-- **No statistically significant moderation** was found for Pell Grant eligibility, gender, or generational status using chi-square difference tests.
+- **No statistically significant moderation** was found for Pell Grant eligibility, gender, or generational status using chi-square difference tests, however, the Pell grouping had a p-value of `p = 0.109` which may warrant further testing with larger samples..
 - **Female students** with higher growth mindset scores had significantly higher GPAs (`β = 0.184`, `p = 0.034`).
 - **Non-Pell students** with higher meritocratic beliefs tended to have lower GPAs (`β = -0.137`, `p = 0.095`), though this result was marginal.
 - All models explained **little variance in GPA** (highest R² = 0.026), suggesting that psychosocial beliefs alone do not strongly predict GPA.